hkr-5/cs121-assignment-3/README.md

 - NLTK: pip install nltk

 ### How to Run Indexer
+Have the zip folder for the crawled urls in the same directory as the index.py file.
+There is no need to extract the zip folder, IMPORTANT!
 Navigate to the folder that contains index.py and execute the following command in the terminal.
 ``` python index.py ```
 The program will begin to build the inverted indexes; a process that will take under an hour.